fission/fission/Documentation/wip/FunctionVersioningProposal.md

 1. Create a new version of a function with code changes ( perhaps adding some new features to a function )
 2. Have two versions of a function deployed and perform canary testing by creating an HTTP trigger for both versions of a function.
 3. Create an HTTP Trigger for a function with a specific version, if not fall back to the `“latest”` version of a function.
-4. Create other kings of triggers to a function with a specific version.
+4. Create other kinds of triggers to a function with a specific version.
 5. Create a set of functions and group them as one version. ( perhaps run a group of functions as a cronjob with one timeTrigger, haven’t thought this through )